-A circular economy is high on the agenda for many companies and organizations today.
-It is an important element in our green transition globally and will be a strong tool to utilize in an environmentally sustainable world.
+A circular economy is high on the agenda for many companies and organisations today.
+It is an important element in our green transition globally and will be a strong tool to utilise in an environmentally sustainable world.
 Unfortunately, we are still not in a place where we have learned how to reuse or recycle all of our materials and resources and implement them into a circular economy.
 The list, however, keeps getting longer with materials and processes that enable it.

 Before anything else, let’s dive into circular economy as a concept and get a sense of what it entails.

 A circular Economy supports a fundamental system change by replacing the ‘end-of-life’ notion for products with a restorative and regenerative business model shifting towards the use of renewable energy, eliminating waste, as well as banning the use of toxic chemicals.
 The aim is to accomplish sustainable development, while simultaneously creating environmental quality, economic prosperity, and social equity, benefitting current and future generations, giving a more holistic view on business and production.

 Paper as a circular economy

 A prime example of a circular economy is paper.
 It remains the furthest recycled product in Europe, showing incredible environmental benefits.
 Of course, quality is a major point of interest – namely, how can we ensure high quality while still limiting the environmental footprint of paper production?
 Let’s explore the world of paper recycling together.

 In Europe, there was a 72% recycling rate of paper in 2019 and the aim keeps being set higher and higher each year (source: European Paper Recycling Council).
 On average paper can be recycled up to 5 times, which sounds really high, but if you consider the lifespan of paper it might not quite justify the amount of resources consumed for its production.